TheOdinProject/curriculum/foundations/html_css/inspecting-html-and-css/inspecting-html-and-css.md

 ![Inspector Icon](https://cdn.statically.io/gh/TheOdinProject/curriculum/594984d7c9f9e744577f19ea475b3864e8cc7c91/html_css/v2/foundations/inspecting-html-and-css/imgs/01.png)

-<span id="strikethrough">When an element is selected, the Styles tab will show all of the currently applied styles, as well as any styles that are being overwritten (indicated by a strikethrough of the text).</span> For example, if you use the inspector to click on the "Your Career in Web Development Starts Here" header on the TOP homepage, on the right-hand side you'll see all of the styles that are currently affecting the element, as seen below:
+<span id="strikethrough">When an element is selected, the Styles tab will show all the currently applied styles, as well as any styles that are being overwritten (indicated by a strikethrough of the text).</span> For example, if you use the inspector to click on the "Your Career in Web Development Starts Here" header on the TOP homepage, on the right-hand side you'll see all the styles that are currently affecting the element, as seen below:

 ![Styles Pane](https://cdn.statically.io/gh/TheOdinProject/curriculum/594984d7c9f9e744577f19ea475b3864e8cc7c91/html_css/v2/foundations/inspecting-html-and-css/imgs/02.png)
 <img style="padding: 0em; width: auto" src="https://cdn.statically.io/gh/TheOdinProject/curriculum/f8fd38fc62578d8e8368f5303126215a492847f0/foundations/html_css/inspecting-html-and-css/imgs/03.png" alt="Overwritten style">